Said Mohammad Khan: Religious patronage

 Like other members of the Afghan nobility, Said Mohammad Khan maintained connections with important religious sites.
 Charles Masson records that the Sardar "of Hashtnagar" was among the noble families who chose to send their deceased family members for burial at the prestigious ziarat (shrine) of Metar Lam Sahib, who is reputed to be the father of the prophet Noah, according to local legend.
 Mihtarlam, located near the Alishang River, is the name of a town and district in Laghman Province, and the shrine is believed to be at the site of his presumed grave.

 This practice of patronizing important religious sites served multiple purposes for the Afghan elite: it demonstrated piety and religious devotion, reinforced social status and prestige, created networks with religious authorities, and established the family's presence at spiritually significant locations.
 The choice of burial site was particularly important as it connected the family to the baraka (spiritual blessing) associated with holy places.

 Death and legacy

-Said Mohammad Khan died in 1860.
-(Note: Some genealogical sources give 1863 as the year of death, but Noelle-Karimi's academic work is considered more authoritative.)
-His exact burial place is not recorded in available sources.

-His career illustrates important aspects of 19th-century Afghan politics: